Import and Export Trade Requirements

 Pesticides that are not approved - or registered - for use in the U.S. may be manufactured in the U.S. and exported.
-FIFRA Section 17(a) requires that exporters of unregistered pesticides first obtain a statement signed by the foreign purchaser indicating the purchaser's awareness of that product in the U.S. The requirement is shipment-specific for a particular exporter, product and purchaser.
+FIFRA Section 17(a) requires that exporters of unregistered pesticides first obtain a statement signed by the foreign purchaser indicating the purchaser understands that such pesticide is not registered for use in the U.S. and cannot be sold in the U.S. The requirement is shipment-specific for a particular exporter, product and purchaser.

 To ensure that national officials responsible for the protection of health and the environment are informed of this shipment, EPA transmits a copy of the statement to the Designated National Authority (DNA) (so designated as part of the United Nations program on Prior Informed Consent) in the receiving country.
 EPA is placing the highest priority on timely notification for two categories of exported pesticides which EPA believes may be of greatest concern to countries:

 - pesticides on the international list of Prior Informed Consent (PIC), most of which have also been banned or severely restricted in the U.S., and

 - other pesticides banned and severely restricted in the U.S. for health or environmental reasons, which are not on the PIC list.

 It is EPA's intention to make the U.S. export notification program compatible with the international one, while meeting domestic legislative requirements.
 Revisions to the U.S. export notification program will be considered in the context of implementation of the PIC Agreement.

 The government is open, and EPA is reviewing notices of arrival (NOAs) as quickly as possible.
 Please be patient as we work through the backlog of notices.